 Climate change is a global challenge.
-It is driving a change in global climate conditions, including weather, temperature and sea levels, caused by an increase in greenhouse gases, mostly from fossil fuel emissions around the world.
+It is driving a change in global climate conditions, including extreme weather events and disasters such as heatwaves, dust storms, droughts, floods, bushfires and storms.
 We see the impacts of climate change in NSW and Australia on a regular basis, such as the devastating bushfires in NSW during the summer of 2019-2020.
 Globally, we need to reduce greenhouse gas emissions to reduce the negative impact of a changing climate on the environment and communities.